cameronsage923/OGLESBY-Python-Portfolio/basic-streamlit-app/README.md

 The dataset contains measurements for 344 penguins across several species and islands in Antarctica, collected by researchers at the Palmer Station.

 ## 🌐 Live Demo
-Check out the app here: The Penguin App on Streamlit Cloud
+Check out the app here: [The Penguin App on Streamlit Cloud](https://thepenguinapp.streamlit.app/)

-## 🚀 To run the app:
+## 🚀 Or Run the App Locally:
-### Prerequisites:
 First, ensure you have Python 3.8+ installed along with the required libraries.
 You can install dependencies using:
    ```bash
     pip install streamlit pandas